vmstan/vmstan.github.io/about/index.md

 ## Corporate Overlords

 I'm currently a Technical Account Manager for **VMware** focused on healthcare clients.
+(Please note, all opinions expressed on social media are mine, and may not relect theirs.)

 Prior to that, I spent a year working as an Integration Engineer for **DST Systems** which is a financial services and healthcare technology provider.
 I put in my notice the same week [a transaction to purchase them](https://www.wsj.com/articles/ss-c-technologies-to-acquire-dst-systems-1515673275) was going through, for $5.4 billion.
 They're now owned by SS&C.